Tech-Arch1tect/config/README.md

 - **in**: Validates that a string is one of a set of allowed values, using the pipe (`|`) character as a delimiter.
 - **not_in**: Validates that a string is not one of a set of disallowed values, using the pipe (`|`) character as a delimiter.
 - **eq**: Validates that a string is equal to a specified value.
+- **ne**: Validates that a string is not equal to a specified value.

 ## Installation